I2PC/docs/docs/Installation/Requirements/index.rst

 HDF5
 ^^^^^^^^^^^^^^^
-Scipion requires the HDF5 library to be available in the system.
-If HDF5 is installed system-wide using the operating system package manager, there are usually no compatibility issues.

-However, when using the default **Scipion Conda environment**, HDF5 is installed automatically from *conda-forge*.
+Scipion requires the HDF5 library.
+When using the default **Scipion Conda environment**, HDF5 is installed automatically from *conda-forge*.
 By default, this pulls the **latest available version** of HDF5.
 Versions **newer than 1.12** require **GCC 13 or newer** to be available on the system.
 If the system compiler is older, this may lead to compilation or runtime errors.

 For this reason, it is **recommended to explicitly install a compatible HDF5 version** inside the Scipion Conda environment: